-The first night of using the wipe, I actually thought to myself, This might not be so bad.
-I genuinely liked the idea of not having to hunch over a sink and wash my face, water dripping down my arms when it was chilly in my apartment (New York is especially freezing lately), and I was excited by the idea of shaving time off my nightly routine.
+The first night of using the wipe, I actually thought to myself that it might not be so bad.
+I genuinely liked the idea of not having to hunch over a sink and wash my face, water dripping down my arms when it was chilly in my apartment—washing your face can be unpleasant when New York is freezing.
+Plus, I was excited by the idea of shaving time off my nightly routine.
 However, when it came time to remove my eye makeup, my mascara wouldn't budge.
-I found that I had to really rub at my eyes, and because I'm horrified at the idea of pinching my lashes with the wipes and wiggling the product off, I ended up sleeping with my mascara on that night.
+I found that I had to really rub at my eyes, and because I cringe at the idea of pinching my lashes with the wipes and wiggling the product off, I ended up sleeping with my mascara on that night.

 When I woke up and took a peek in the mirror, I was so disappointed.
 I had a big breakout on my chin, a sizeable breakout on my cheek, and major blackheads on my forehead.
 Gross.
 I was already dreading the next 12 days.
 God, grant me the serenity to accept the things I cannot change…

-On day 15, I breathed a huge sigh of relief and reacquainted myself with Eve Lom.
+On day 15, I breathed a huge sigh of relief and reacquainted myself with my forever-fave Eve Lom Cleanser ($80).
 It was obvious she was upset with me, but after explaining I had a work obligation to commit to, she forgave me, and we agreed to put the past behind us.
-All joking aside, being able to use that honey-scented, balmy cleanser again felt so reaffirming and gratifying.
+Joking aside, being able to use that honey-scented, balmy cleanser again felt so reaffirming and gratifying.
 So with that, I closed up the package of makeup wipes and hid them deep in the back of my vanity, swearing only to open them again when my makeup wipe-loving friends pay me a visit.

-I get it—some people may find no issue at all with using a wipe daily, but for me, it's the difference between having good skin and skin I'd rather cover up with a ski mask (though considering the weather, that might not be a bad thing).
-I had a feeling that using a wipe would end badly, I just had no idea how bad it would get.
+I get it: Some people may find no issue at all with using a wipe daily, but for me, no matter what variation I've used—organic, chemical-free, etc.—I've always felt that my skin looked tired and/or broken out afterward; it's the difference between having good skin and skin I'm not happy with.
 In other words, I'll stick with my fancy cleanser from now on, thanks.